Industry Analysis & Industry Trends

 Industry Report - Starting a New Business Chapter

 The relatively small size of the domestic market is itself a barrier to entry.
-The development, design research and development of new locomotives, passenger trains and trams is extremely expensive.
+The development of new locomotives, passenger trains and trams is extremely expensive.
 The Australian market is simply not large enough for Australian firms to compete against international competitors, which are able to spread these costs over more units.
 As such, any new large operator needs to have networks with major international operators to access technology and designs.
 The manufacturing of this equipment is also very capital intensive, requiring a substantial initial investment.
 This deters many new operators.